KxSystems/solace/examples/README.md

 #### sol_pub_direct.q

-Sends a direct message via a topic (also has an example of using session properties to enable send timestamps on each msg)
+Sends a direct message via a topic (also has an example of using session properties to enable send timestamps on each msg).
+Can be used with sol_sub_direct.q example or any solace example program.

 Example: